Banana-Byte-Entertainment/.github/profile/README.md

 ## 🚀 Mission

-At BananaByte, we aim to:
+At Banana Byte, we aim to:
 - Build quirky and engaging games.
 - Focus on fun, quirky design
 - Explore creative genres and experiment with different styles